What’s Better, A Balloon Note Or Stepped Payments?

 As mentioned above, stepped payments, also known as graduated payments, are financial payments that increase gradually over time.

-For example, instead of paying the same monthly mortgage payment for thirty years, the payment increases annually by 5% per month, and you pay off the mortgage sooner.
+For example, instead of paying the same monthly mortgage payment for thirty years, the monthly payment increases by 5% annually, and you pay off the mortgage sooner.

 Adjustments to stepped payments can be made in dollar increments, on a percentage basis, monthly, quarterly, annually, after X years of equal payments, and combined with a balloon to reduce the future balloon payment.